jahrik/home_lab/ghost/stories/2u_mini_itx_zfs_nas_docker_build_part_02.md

 Check out the [Swarm Docs](https://docs.docker.com/engine/reference/commandline/swarm_init/) if you need more.

 With the swarm initialized, it's ready to start services.
-At the time of this writing, I'm up to 17 docker containers running on this box, and it still seams like it has a lot of room for growth.
+At the time of this writing, I'm up to 17 docker containers running on this box, and it still has a lot of room for growth.

     docker stack ls
     NAME                SERVICES